tienngthth/finalasm/README.md

 ## Constraints
 ### Account
 - User and email must be unique and not empty
-- User, password and email are required for creating new account
+- User, password and email are required for creating new patient

 ### Table
 - Valid statuses { available, unavailable }